judemont/typing-test-bot/README.md

     {
         "css-selector": "The xpath of the input.'"
     },
-    "to-write": //The word that the bot should write
+    "xpath": //The word that the bot should write
     {
-        "css-selector": "The xpath of the element.'"
+        "xpath": "The xpath of the element.'"
     },
     "next-key": "The next key to press after each words or letters.
 Example: ' ' or '\n'"